|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Use a regular or gluten-free frozen pie crust or ready-made pastry, or follow the directions for homemade crust.
-You might end up with a little extra filling with a frozen crust.
-If you do have extra filling, bake it without the crust in a small buttered baking dish or ramekin.
+Use a regular or gluten-free frozen pie crust or ready-made pastry, or follow the instructions for homemade crust.
+You might end up with extra filling if you use a frozen crust.
+No need to waste it; just bake it without a crust in a small buttered baking dish or ramekin.

 - 1/4 teaspoon salt